stat-ml/dpp-dropout-uncertainty/README.md

 ### Motivation

 For regression tasks, it could be useful to know not just a prediction but also a confidence interval.
 It's hard to do it in the close form for deep learning, but to estimate, you can you so-called [ensembles](https://arxiv.org/abs/1612.01474) of several models.
-To avoid training and keeping several models, you could use[monte-carlo dropout](https://arxiv.org/abs/1506.02142) on inference.
+To avoid training and keeping several models, you could use [monte-carlo dropout](https://arxiv.org/abs/1506.02142) on inference.

 To use MC dropout, you need multiple forward passes; converging requires tens or even hundreds of forward passes.

 <p align="center">
 <img src="https://github.com/stat-ml/dpp-dropout-uncertainty/blob/master/figures/convergence.png?raw=true" width="350" >
 </p>

 We propose to force the diversity of forward passes by hiring determinantal point processes.
 See how it improves the log-likelihood metric across various UCI datasets for the different numbers of stochastic passes T = 10, 30, 100.